Director, LGO Program

 LGO Faculty Co-Director

 Professor Simchi-Levi is considered one of the premier thought leaders in supply chain management.
 His research focuses on developing and implementing robust and efficient techniques for logistics and manufacturing systems.
 He has published widely in professional journals on both practical and theoretical aspects of logistics and supply chain management.
 Professor Simchi-Levi coauthored the books Managing the Supply Chain (McGraw-Hill, 2004), The Logic of Logistics (Springer, 2005), as well as the award-winning Designing and Managing the Supply Chain (McGraw-Hill, 2007).
 His new book Operations Rules: Delivering Customer Value through Flexible Operations was published by MIT Press in 2010.
 Professor Simchi-Levi has consulted and collaborated extensively with private and public organizations.
 He is the founder of LogicTools, which provides software solutions and professional services for supply chain planning.
 LogicTools is now part of IBM, where Professor Simchi-Levi served as chief scientist.
 In a March 2011 video cast on Dell's supply chain transformation, he provided insights on the work he has done with Dell over a period of two years.
 Professor Simchi-Levi, who has been a member of the MIT faculty since 2000, holds an M.Sc. and Ph.D. from Tel-Aviv University.

-Hear David Simchi-Levi talk about the impact of his work with Pepsi that started when he advised Sandeep Khattar '06 on his internship at the company
+David Simchi-Levi talks about the impact of his work with Pepsi that started when he advised Sandeep Khattar '06 on his internship at the company.